 Art Hutchinson

-Art’s writing career burst forth at age eight when he won a creative essay contest at his local public library, across the street from the leafy-historic Lexington green and the Minuteman statue.
+Art’s writing career burst forth at age eight when he won a creative essay contest at his local library, across the street from Lexington’s Minuteman statue.

-Art and his wife of 36 years have always planted near Boston near where each grew up.
-Between writing fugues, he walks their cute fluffy dogs with her alongside a flock of grandchildren.
+Art and his wife of 36 years have always been planted near Boston, near where they grew up.
+Between his fugues of writing, they walk their cute fluffy dog alongside a flock of grandchildren.